Disappearance of Helen Claire Frost: Personal items at time of disappearance

-When she disappeared, Helen was wearing a three-quarter length, navy-blue nylon coat with a fake fur-trimmed hood and blue pants.
-Sandy reported that Helen left behind money, clothes, and identification at their apartment.
+When she disappeared, Frost was wearing a three-quarter length, navy-blue nylon coat with a fake fur-trimmed hood and blue pants.
+Sandy reported that Frost left behind money, clothes, and identification at their apartment.

 Disappearance

-Helen was last seen Tuesday, October 13, 1970, four days before her 18th birthday on the 1600 block of Queensway, Prince George where she shared an apartment with her sister Sandy, along with a woman named Darlene and her infant child.
-Sandy reported that she came home at about 8:00 pm after coffee with a friend, and met Helen.
-Helen asked Sandy if she wanted to go for a walk but Sandy declined because it was too cold.
-Helen said she would go out for a quick walk by herself, left at about 8:20 pm, and never returned home.
+17-year-old Frost was last seen on October 13, 1970, on the 1600 block of Queensway, Prince George where she shared an apartment with her sister Sandy, along with a woman named Darlene and her infant child.
+Sandy reported that she came home at about 8:00 pm after coffee with a friend, and met Frost.
+Frost asked Sandy if she wanted to go for a walk but Sandy declined because it was too cold.
+Frost said she would go out for a quick walk by herself, left at about 8:20 pm, and never returned home.

-Helen was not immediately reported missing because Sandy thought that she might be over at a friend's house.
+Frost was not immediately reported missing because Sandy thought that she might be over at a friend's house.
 When she didn't return by Thursday, October 15, two days later, Sandy reported her disappearance to the Royal Canadian Mounted Police (RCMP).

 Investigation

-Helen was reported missing by her sister Sandy on October 15, 1970.
+Frost was reported missing by her sister Sandy on October 15, 1970.
 Sandy said that the RCMP took a missing person's report, but she got the impression that nothing was done.
 Sandy lamented that she was too young and inexperienced at the time to push for more action from the RCMP.
-There was a tip that Helen had hitchhiked from the Husky gas station in Prince George.
+There was a tip that Frost had hitchhiked from the Husky gas station in Prince George.
 Although the RCMP investigated this tip, they could not substantiate it.

-There is no statute of limitations on serious crimes in Canada, and Helen's case is still active.
+There is no statute of limitations on serious crimes in Canada, and Frost's case is still active.
 There have been a number of officers assigned to the case since 1970, with the most recent having been assigned in 2017 (file 1970-70118).

 Search effort

-Sandy and a friend conducted an independent search for Helen.
-Sandy's friend determined that a truck driver saw Helen hitchhiking from the Husky gas station in Prince George, but the RCMP were unable to verify this tip.
+Sandy and a friend conducted an independent search for Frost.
+Sandy's friend determined that a truck driver saw Frost hitchhiking from the Husky gas station in Prince George, but the RCMP were unable to verify this tip.

-Sandy has been the main driving force behind the search for Helen, with the assistance of some friends.
-In 2018, Helen's daughter, Sandra Jeannette Frost, now named Michele Johnston, reached out to Sandy after searching for her birth mother.
+Sandy has been the main driving force behind the search for Frost, with the assistance of some friends.
+In 2018, Frost's daughter, Sandra Jeannette Frost, now named Michele Johnston, reached out to Sandy after searching for her birth mother.
 Michele and Sandy were reunited later on that year.